Juniata College Student Conduct Philosophy

 All meetings are closed and private, though students are permitted to be accompanied by an advisor of their choice.
 The advisor, regardless of their relationship to the student (parent, attorney, faculty advisor, coach, etc.), may act only as advisor and support person and not in any other role they may play in relationship to the student.

-Witnesses may be permitted if it is believed that the witness personally observed, or has direct knowledge of, information relevant to the incident.
+The hearing officer may consider details provided by witnesses if it is believed that the witness personally observed, or has direct knowledge of, information relevant to the incident.
 Character witnesses are prohibited.
 The hearing officer reserves the right to determine whether witness commentary will be permitted.
 Students wishing to have a witness’ statement considered must notify the hearing officer prior to the hearing, and the hearing officer will be responsible for setting up a meeting between the hearing officer and the witness.
 Witnesses appearing at an Administrative Hearing will be invited by the Hearing officer.

 If the responding student fails to appear for a scheduled hearing and does not attempt to reschedule the meeting, the hearing officer may make a determination regarding the student’s responsibility based on the information available (including, but not limited to, incident reports, formal complaints, information presented by others involved, etc.) and may impose sanctions as a result of violations.
 If a student does not attend the hearing, the student forfeits his/her right to appeal the decision.